Tax Reform! How Physicians and the Self-Employed are Affected

 1. 20% of your taxable income.
 If the majority of your income is from your business and you are not a dividend-heavy S Corp, this will be applicable to you.

 2. 20% of your total business income.
 If your service business is a side gig and your main job does not generate too much income to hit the limitation described above, this will be applicable to you.
-For those with service S Corps this includes dividends and wages.
+For those with service S Corps this EXCLUDES wages.”3.
+50% of your nonservice S Corp W2.
+This does not apply to those with only doctor income.
+Those below the taxable income limit are exempted from this wages calculation and those above the taxable income are excluded from this deduction.

 If you pay yourself less than 40% of your nonservice business profits (ie >60% dividends), this will be applicable to you.
 This is because 50% of W2 on 40% of all = 20% on all income (Calculation 1).
 As someone who lives in a state that adds an extra S Corp tax, it was not advantageous to use this to circumvent Medicare taxes.